KelseyDCooper/recycle-or-not/README.md

 # WORK IN PROGRESS

-An android application to detect items before you throw them away.
+An Android application to detect items before you throw them away and reduce the volume of recyclables that end up in the trash can.
+It determines when the trash can is in use, and assesses if the items in question are recyclable using [Tensorflow](https://www.github.com/tensorflow) for real-time object detection.